seattlerb/gmail_contacts/README.txt

 == DESCRIPTION:

-Simple Gmail contacts extraction using GData
+Simple Gmail contacts extraction using GData.

+gmail_contacts development was sponsored by AT&T Interactive.

 == FEATURES/PROBLEMS: